test-IO/testio-guides/src/pages/docs/jira_server/bug_reporductions.md

 - **Browser**: The browser used for reproduction.
 - **Tester Name**: The name of the tester who performed the reproduction.

-This information helps in understanding the context of the reproduction and verifying the bug under various conditions.
+A single Test IO bug can have multiple reproductions, with each displayed under the appropriate sub-section of Bug reproductions.
+This information helps in understanding the reproduction scenarios and verifying the bug across different conditions.

-{% screenshot src="/assets/jira_server/reproduced.png" /%}
+{% screenshot src="/assets/jira_server/reproduced.png" caption="Positive Reproduction" /%}

-{% screenshot src="/assets/jira_server/not_reproduced.png" /%}
+{% screenshot src="/assets/jira_server/not_reproduced.png" caption="Negative Reproduction" /%}